H. L. Mencken: Anglo-Saxons

 Mencken countered the arguments for Anglo-Saxon superiority prevalent in his time in a 1923 essay entitled "The Anglo-Saxon", which argued that if there was such a thing as a pure "Anglo-Saxon" race, it was defined by its inferiority and cowardice: "The normal American of the 'pure-blooded' majority goes to rest every night with an uneasy feeling that there is a burglar under the bed and he gets up every morning with a sickening fear that his underwear has been stolen."

 Jews

-In the 1930 edition of Treatise on the Gods, Mencken wrote:

-That passage was removed from subsequent editions at his express direction.

 Chaz Bufe, an admirer of Mencken, wrote that Mencken's various anti-Semitic statements should be understood in the context that Mencken made bombastic and over-the-top denunciations of almost any national, religious, and ethnic group.
+One of his autobiographers noted:

 That said, Bufe still wrote that some of Mencken's statements were "odious", such as his claim in his 1918 introduction to Nietzsche's The Anti-Christ that "The case against the Jews is long and damning; it would justify ten thousand times as many pogroms as now go on in the world".

-Author Gore Vidal later deflected claims of anti-Semitism against Mencken:

-As Germany gradually conquered Europe, Mencken attacked Roosevelt for refusing to admit Jewish refugees into the United States and called for their wholesale admission:

-Democracy

-This sentiment is fairly consistent with Mencken's distaste for common notions and the philosophical outlook he unabashedly set down throughout his life as a writer (drawing on Friedrich Nietzsche and Herbert Spencer, among others).

-Mencken wrote as follows about the difficulties of good men reaching national office when such campaigns must necessarily be conducted remotely:The larger the mob, the harder the test.
-In small areas, before small electorates, a first-rate man occasionally fights his way through, carrying even the mob with him by force of his personality.
-But when the field is nationwide, and the fight must be waged chiefly at second and third hand, and the force of personality cannot so readily make itself felt, then all the odds are on the man who is, intrinsically, the most devious and mediocre—the man who can most easily adeptly disperse the notion that his mind is a virtual vacuum.

-The Presidency tends, year by year, to go to such men.
-As democracy is perfected, the office represents, more and more closely, the inner soul of the people.
-We move toward a lofty ideal.
-On some great and glorious day the plain folks of the land will reach their heart's desire at last, and the White House will be adorned by a downright moron.
+Mencken was also an Axis sympathizer who berated the Allied war effort as late as 1944.